Caesars wraps up $18 billion bankruptcy case, eyes future

 The Caesars reorganization plan is subject to certain gaming regulatory approval and financing transactions, as well as the completion of the parent's merger with Caesars Acquisition.

-Caesars struck a $5 billion settlement in September to end the bankruptcy, which had pitted aggressive and deep-pocketed creditors against private equity sponsors Apollo Global Management and TPG Capital Management LP.
+Caesars struck a $5 billion settlement in September to end the bankruptcy, which had pitted aggressive and deep-pocketed creditors against private equity sponsors Apollo Global Management (APO.N) and TPG Capital Management LP [TPG.UL].

 It overcame a final objection from the U.S. Trustee, a U.S. bankruptcy watchdog, last week by modifying certain legal protections granted under the plan.